store2be/nginx-reverse-proxy/README.md

 ```
 ### CACHE_IGNORE_QUERY_PARAMS

-You can configure caching to ignore query parameters and only cache according to the URL.
+You can configure caching to ignore query parameters and only cache according to the path of the URL.

 ```
 # Example